yoniker/PokerVault/Courses/Upswing Lab 2.0/Launchpad/Level 3/Level 3 - where is the EV preflop.md

 ## The Perception vs Reality Gap

 "And I think that that's fascinating to know because we have, or at least I always had a different perception of these hands.
 Because poker, when you're just starting out, it's fun just to get dealt a playable hand, right?
-King Queen offsuit is a playable hand.
-Nine Eight suited is a playable hand.
-Pocket Deuces is a playable hand.
+KQo is a playable hand.
+98s is a playable hand.
+22 is a playable hand.
 And you spend so much of your time folding, when it's your turn to play you kind of want to play."

 "But poker isn't really a game that works exactly like that, and the rewards are not distributed evenly."